ha5dzs/volciclab-utilities/OptiTrack/Readme.md

 ### `volciclab_optitrack_get_rigid_body_data(natnet_object, rigid_body_ids)`

 This function gets the latest rigid body data from the system. `natnet_object` is the object you created using `volciclab_optitrack_init()`.
 In this function, you can get a single or multiple rigid body data, and you can refer to them with either IDs, or by their names as array. **Please do not mix numbers and strings in a single in the input argument.**.
+**If you call this function too often (i.e. every 10 millisecond or so), you will fill some buffer and Motive will stop responding to external commands.
+Slow down the loop when you are checking coordinates or time!**

 For example, let's say that you have two rigid bodies in the system: 'Bonkers Conkers' and 'Jimi Matala'.
 The IDs are '1', and '2', respectively, but the ID could realistically be any number.